 Whether you’re shooting on an iPhone or with a DSLR there’s incredible landscape in every direction just waiting to be captured and shared

 A fjord is an ancient river valley that was widened, straightened and deepened by glacial ice over the millennia.
 Flowing 42km toward the Pacific Ocean from the mouth of the Squamish River, the Howe Sound is home to whales, seals, sea lions and thousands of marine species.
 It’s dotted with islands and sits in the traditional territory of the Squamish Nation.
 It is estimated that annually the Howe Sound watershed provides $800 million to $4.7 billion in ecosystem services contributing to breathable air, drinkable water and protection from natural disasters.

 The southern coast mountains and the north cascades contain some of the most perplexing geology in British Columbia.
 Instead of a few big terranes they are made up of a structural stack of little ones created in the Jurassic and the mid-Cretaceous period.
 A tectonic plate charging south (instead of north) dragged with it island arcs not related to the North American continent.
 Eventually the plate and the islands collided with what is now the coast of British Columbia creating the base for the Coast Mountains.

-You are not required to show your vaccination passport to come on a flight.
-However, to ensure the safety of our staff and guests all passengers are required to bring a face mask to wear during your flight, and you will be asked to answer a health declaration at check-in.
+As per Transport Canada, and to ensure the safety of our staff and guests all passengers are required to bring a face mask to wear during your flight, and you will be asked to answer a health declaration at check-in.
 Our aircraft and office areas will be sanitized after each flight, and all staff will be respecting physical distancing.